 Visitors can fly toThailand on non-stop routes from most countries.
 As well as Bangkok, most of the other major tourist destinations, including Phuket, Chiang Mai and Krabi have international airports.

 It is possible to travel by bus to Thailand from most of its neighbors apart from Burma.

-BY RAIL – The rail system in Thailand is both comfortable and efficient.
-Rail journeys are generally more expensive and take longer than the bus, but are safer.
-At holiday times and weekends tickets sometimes sell out well in advance.
+By train: The rail system in Thailand is generally comfortable and efficient.
+Rail journeys are generally more expensive and take longer than the bus, but are more comfortable.
+At holiday times and weekends, tickets sometimes sell out well in advance.
 It is best to book ahead at a station through an agent or from the State Railway of Thailand.

-SELF-DRIVE – Bangkok may be a little intimidating to drive around, but exploring the rest of Thailand in a hire car is a cheap way of seeing the real Thailand.
+By car: While driving around in Bangkok may not be for the feint of heart, exploring the rest of Thailand in a rental car is a cheap way of seeing the real Thailand.
 Most roads are in a good condition and road signs in both Thai and English.
-Most of the international care hire companies are represented, but you will need an international driving licence.
+Most of the international care rental companies are represented.
+You will need an international driving licence.

 Thailand operates tourist-visa exemptions for 41 different nationalities, including those from Australia, New Zealand, the USA, Canada, the UK and most of Europe.
-Visas are issued without a fee, but your passport must be valid beyond 6 months from the date of entry into the Kingdom.
-For travelers arriving by air a 30 day visa is issued, but if you are arriving via a land border a visa is only issued for 15 days.
-If you are planning to stay longer than this apply for a 60 day tourist visa from a Thai embassy or consulate before your trip.
+Visas are issued without a fee, but your passport must be valid beyond six months from the date of entry into the Kingdom.

 (Main Image by Celine)